-Mr. Smith received his undergraduate degree in political science from the University of Massachusetts Boston in 1969.
-He received his law degree from Suffolk University and a masters degree from the Kennedy School of Government at Harvard University.
-He is a partner in Smith, Segel, & Ruddock – a law practice that focuses on energy, transportation, and financial services.
-Mr. Smith served four terms in the Massachusetts legislature, and two years as Smith is the former president and a current member of the UMB Alumni Association Board.
-He and his wife are residents of Swampscott, Massachusetts.
+James E. Smith received his undergraduate degree in political science from the University of Massachusetts Boston in 1969.
+He received his law degree from Suffolk University and a master’s degree from the Kennedy School of Government at Harvard University.
+He is a partner in Smith, Costello & Crawford, a law practice that focuses on energy, health care, and financial services.
+The firm most recently led the successful effort to establish an offshore wind industry in the United States, based in Massachusetts.
+Smith served four terms in the Massachusetts legislature.
+He is the former president and a current member of the UMass Boston Alumni Association Board.
+He was the student speaker at the university’s first commencement.
+Smith and his wife are residents of Swampscott, Massachusetts.

 Ms. Thibault received her undergraduate degree in history from the University of Massachusetts Boston.
 She received her MA from Boston University in American and New England Studies.
 Thibault is a consulting preservationist.
 She has worked for the Andover Historical Society and the Gibson House Museum.
 Thibault has a long standing passion for history, architecture, teaching and the environment.
 She and her husband are residents of New York City and Sagamore Beach, Massachusetts.
 They are the parents of three children.

-Mr. Weidenfeller received his undergraduate degree in political science from the University of Massachusetts Boston.
-He received his law degree from Suffolk University and masters degrees from Georgetown University and the University of Southern California.
-Weidenfeller is a partner at the Washington, DC law firm of Reno & Cavanaugh PLLC.
-He served over 16 years as deputy general counsel and acting general counsel in the Department of Housing and Urban Development (HUD) in Washington, DC.
-In addition, Weidenfeller was employed as an attorney with HUD in Boston and the Boston Redevelopment Authority.
-Weidenfeller is a resident of Washington, DC and Falmouth, Massachusetts.
+George L. Weidenfeller received his undergraduate degree in political science from the University of Massachusetts Boston.
+He received his law degree from Suffolk University and master’s degrees from Georgetown University and the University of Southern California.
+Weidenfeller was employed as an attorney with the Department of Housing and Urban Development (HUD) in Boston and the Boston Redevelopment Authority.
+Subsequently, he served more than 16 years as deputy general counsel and acting general counsel in HUD in Washington, DC.
+Upon leaving HUD, Weidenfeller joined the Washington office of Goulston & Storrs before becoming a partner in the law firm of Reno & Cavanaugh.
+He is currently employed as in-house counsel at the AFL-CIO Housing Investment Trust in Washington, DC.
+Weidenfeller is a resident of Washington, DC, and Falmouth, Massachusetts.